HOW TO OVERCOME FEAR OF CHANGE THIS FALL & DURING THE HOLIDAYS

 Recognizing Signs of Fear of Change

-Avoiding new opportunities or delaying decisions
+Avoiding new opportunities or delaying decision-making (procrastinating)

-Feeling unusually irritable or restless
+Feeling unusually irritable or restless that is hard to shake off

-Overthinking every “what if” scenario
+Overthinking every “what if” scenario without considering more rational options

-Procrastinating on tasks that feel overwhelming
+Procrastinating on tasks that feel overwhelming, and not asking for help

 Struggling to focus or feeling stuck between wanting change and resisting it